MOEAFramework/MOEAFramework/docs/developersGuide.md

       your change.
 - [ ] Add any necessary tests to validate your changes.
 - [ ] Include any references or citations in the Javadoc comments.
 - [ ] Include the MOEA Framework copyright header at the beginning of every file.
-You may include your or your institution's name in the copyright statement.
+You may include your name and/or your institution's name in the copyright statement.
 - [ ] Open a [pull request](https://github.com/MOEAFramework/MOEAFramework/pulls) with your changes.
 - [ ] Monitor the pull request to ensure all tests pass and any reviewer feedback is addressed.